danoc93/auctioneer/README.md

 1. Clone this repo.
 2. Install ```pipenv``` in your environment and add it to the PATH.
 3. Run ```make setup```, this will install dependencies and apply the migrations on the system.
-4. Whitelist the required hosts via ```ALLOWED_HOSTS``` in your project settings files.
+9. Update the [settings/environment.py](settings/environment.py) with everything except the OAuth information.
 5. Create the first superuser ```make create-super-user```.
 6. Run your server with ```make start-background-server``` and access ``/admin``.
 7. Under Applications register your API with the "Resource owner password-based" flow.
 Copy the client_id and the client_secret before closing it.
-8. Kill the server.
-9. Update the [settings/environment.py](settings/environment.py) file with the obtained values.
+9. Update the [settings/environment.py](settings/environment.py) file with the obtained OAuth values.
-9. Start the server ```make start-background-server```.
 10. Start the workers with ```make start-background-workers```.
 11. Run the tester from a different context and give it the desired API endpoints.
 It should not fail.
 12. Validate the Management API docs under ```/api/v1/docs``` is accessible from the outside.

-If something breaks, remove the generated DB file and repeat every step from (4) and onwards.

 ## Testing